shakesBeardZ/neurips-2025-rebuttal/reviewer_3.md

 ### 2. Clarifying Patch Extraction Protocol (§5.1)

 Each ReefNet annotation is centered in a **512×512 pixel patch**, used for **patch-level classification**.
-This size was chosen after testing 224×224, 448×448, and 512×512 options to balance local detail and spatial context.
+This size was chosen after testing 224×224, and 512×512 options to balance local detail and spatial context.

 224×224 is standard in CoralNet and prior studies (Beijbom et al.; Williams et al.; Vega et al.), but 512×512 improved macro recall by **+8%**.

 To improve clarity:
 - We will move this detail from §S3.1 to **§3.1** (main paper)
 - Mention patch extraction in **§5.1**
-- Update **Figure 4 caption** to state that patches are centered 512×512 patches
+- Update **Figure 4 caption** to state that patches are 512×512 and centered on point annotations

 These edits ensure transparency in our patch-based pipeline and evaluation.